DMSC-Instrument-Data/dataset_viewer/documents/Design.md

 Design Pattern: Model View Presenter (Passive View)
 ## Class Diagram
 DimensionView: Contains the slider, buttons, and stepper for an individual dimension.
-DimensionPresenter: Manages the behaviour of the DimensionView.
+DimensionPresenter: Manages the behavior of the DimensionView.
 MainView: Contains the individual DimensionViews and the central plot.
-MainPresenter: Manages the behaviour of the MainView.
+MainPresenter: Manages the behavior of the MainView and retrieves data from the MainModel.
 MainModel: Contains the data array.
 ## Sequence Diagrams
 ### Pressing an X Button